Bixal/site-nav-test-drive/README.md

 1. Press the `Edit this file` button (pencil icon).
 1. Make changes to following settings:
     - `test-site`: The URL of the site you want to test.
+    - `test-site-name`: The name of the site you want to appear in the header section.
     - `nav-offset`: The amount of offsite needed to cover the test site nav with the new nav.
     - `brand-color`: The primary brand color to match the new nav with the test site.
 1. Save your changes by pressing the `Commit changes` button.